SANG-00/Algorithms/README.md

 # Algorithms

-## Algorithm collection mostly taken as excercises of the book "Introduction
+## Personal algorithm collection.

+### Some are very famous algorithms and most of them are my own designs.

+**Useful bibliography:**

-## to the design and analysis of algorithms", by Anany Levitin.
+* *"Introduction to the design and analysis of algorithms", by Anany Levitin.